agility-game/messaging-management/300/900/600/300/100/README.md

 The URL of the Webhook is: https://eoh8781e35at724.m.pipedream.net

-Now choose HTTP on EMQX's Data Integration page, which allows you to enter the previously found URL of the Webhook in Pipedream.
+Now choose **Web Service** -> **HTTP** on EMQX's Data Integration page, which allows you to enter the previously found URL of the Webhook in Pipedream.

 ![Image](https://github.com/user-attachments/assets/686f785d-72ed-47db-ad21-a02bc32ae081)